opencast/opencast/docs/guides/admin/docs/installation/example-installation.md

 - 5TB disk space

 This setup will be sufficient for a basic distributed Opencast installation which can be used in production.

+If you looking for more possible ways to setup an Opencast server/cluster, refer to the [overview](multiple-servers.md).

 Prerequisites